SocialCareData/taxonomy/services.md

 # Describing a `Service Involvement`

+TO DISCUSS: IS THIS REALISTICALLY NECESSARY FOR THE PEEKABOO IMPLEMENTATION?

 There's two parts to this: defining services, and defining a service's involvement with a person.
 The former would be like organisations (organisations is for data sharers/stewards/accessors, whereas services is for practitioners) and the latter would (potentially) resemble one item in a ledger attached to each person, therefore referenced by a person and referencing a service provider.

 ## Describing a `Service`: specification